ZeroKlu/rust-training/ch03-common-concepts/06-functions.md

 ### Function Parameters ###

-Functions can accept any number of arguments.
+Functions can accept any number of parameters.

-Arguments must include data type annotations.
+Parameters must include data type annotations.

 ```rust
 // Function with a parameter